- Discover CSUB

 - News & Information

 Graduate Equity Fellowship: The GEF Program can award grants to specific groups of graduate students.
-To qualify, a student must fall into one or more of the following categories:
+To qualify, a student must identify with one or more of the following categories:

 a. economically disadvantaged